Valencian Library

-The Nicolau Primitiu Valencian Library (Spanish: Biblioteca Valenciana Nicolau Primitiu) is the autonomic library from the Comunidad Valenciana (Spain).
-It’s the head of the Valencian Library System and is constituted as the superior library centre of the Generalitat and basic bibliographic deposit of the Comunidad Valenciana.
+The Nicolau Primitiu Valencian Library (Spanish: Biblioteca Valenciana Nicolau Primitiu) is a library for the Comunidad Valenciana.
+It’s the headquarters of the Valencian Library System and is the library centre of the Generalitat and basic bibliographic deposit of the Comunidad.
+Its mission is to collect, preserve and disseminates Valencian heritage and printed, audio, and visual heritage of the Comunidad Valenciana.

-Its mission is to: collect, preserve and disseminates the bibliographic Valencian heritage and all its printed collection, audio and visual, of the Comunidad Valenciana.
-It’s in charge of disseminating bibliographic information about the Valencian editorial production, and it creates a collective catalogue of bibliographic Comunidad Valenciana legacy.